Undergraduate Student Legacy Award

 The Ivan Allen Jr. Legacy Awards honor faculty and students whose lives and work embody the spirit of Georgia Tech alumnus Ivan Allen Jr. (Commerce 1934).
 As stewards of Mayor Allen’s legacy, the College champions research, teaching, and service that encompass Mayor Allen’s visionary urban policies and his values of social courage, social justice, and ethical action.
 Recipients are selected from nominees considered by the Legacy Awards Committee led by the Associate Dean for Undergraduate Studies.

 The Legacy Awards are supported through the generosity of Col. Stephen and Mrs. Pamela Hall.

-Professor of Spanish and Associate Chair for Research and Assessment in the School of Modern Languages
+Faculty: Vicki B. Galloway, professor of Spanish and Associate Chair for Research and Assessment in the School of Modern Languages

 Faculty: Doug Flamming, professor in the School of History, Technology, and Society, for his outstanding teaching and scholarship in addition to his contributions to the campus community.

 Alumni: Michelle Homier, B.S. from the School of History, Technology, and Society, for her appointment as first female judge in the history of Cherokee County and for her work to create a mental health court to improve substance abuse treatment.

 Graduate Student: Johann Weber, Ph.D. candidate in the School of Public Policy, for his leadership as the founder and chair of Georgia Tech’s Bicycle Committee (BIIC) and for his academic success.

 Undergraduate Student: Caroline Gwynn, Science, Technology, and Culture major with a concentration in biomedicine, for her outstanding achievements in the honors program and active participation in a variety of service organizations.

 Faculty: Dr. Lisa Yaszek, professor in the School of Literature, Media, and Communication